Have you ever had an FSAVC with Combined Life?

 - Combined Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 - I didn't ask Combined Life to set-up my FSAVC.

 - Combined Life led me to believe that my employer would pay into my FSAVC.

 - Combined Life gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't informed by Combined Life that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't advised by Combined Life that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Combined Life to take out my FSAVC.